Darialyphia/convex-vue-vite-template/README.md

   - `useAction`
   - `useConvex`: if you need to use the ConvexVueClient cirectly
   - `useConvexAuth`: if you used the `auth0` option in the plugin, it will return you the loading and authenticated state.
 For additional auth utilities like login, logout, user etc, please use `useAuth0` from `@auth0/auth0-vue`
+- Utilitiy components have also been made :
   - `<EnsureAuthenticated />` helper component to display things only when the user is logged in.
 Takes a `loading` and `fallback` slots.
 The default slot receives the connected user object as slot props
+  - `<Query />` component that takes a `query` prop which accepts a function taking your convex api as a parameter, and should return a query, and an `arg` prop for the query args.
+It'll handle loading and error states for you, and provides the following slots
+    - default: displays the query results.
+Exposes the query data as [slot props](https://vuejs.org/guide/components/slots.html#scoped-slots)
+    - loading: self explanatory
+    - error: self explanatory.
+Exposes the error message as slot props, as well as a `clearError` to clear the error boundary and retry.

 This branch adds a lot of other stuff for better DX and overall more batteries included